What is Event-Driven Architecture?

 - Command Query Responsibility Segregation

 An event broker is middleware (which can be software, an appliance, or SaaS) that routes events between systems using the publish-subscribe messaging pattern.
 All applications connect to the event broker, which is responsible for accepting events from senders and delivering them to all systems subscribed to receive them.

 It takes good system design and governance to ensure that events end up where they are needed, and effective communication between those sending events and those who need to respond.
-This is where tooling – such as an event portal – can help capture, communicate, document and govern the event-driven architecture.
+This is where tooling – such as an event portal – can help capture, communicate, document, and govern event-driven architecture.

+As organizations look to adopt an event-driven architecture, many are finding it difficult to document the design process and understanding the impacts of changes to the system.
 Event portals let people design, create, discover, catalog, share, visualize, secure, and manage events and event-driven applications.
 Event portals serve three primary audiences:

 - Architects use an event portal to define, discuss and review the events, data definitions, and application relationships.